All Episodes

 I'm just explaining.

-But they are not bound to vote for on the first ballot, they are not bound to vote for the popular vote winner at the convention.
+They are not bound to vote for the popular vote winner at the convention.

 For example, in Florida, get this.

-In Florida, he got all the delegates, despite not winning every vote.
+In Florida, he got all the delegates despite not winning every vote.

 He got all the delegates.